the-modem-distro/pinephone_modem_sdk/docs/QUECTEL_STOCK_FW_FASTBOOT.md

 ### Computer

 We're going to spam the serial port with a CTRL+C cmd [ENTER] message with the script we did.
 That will make the modem enter fastboot mode if it catches it.
-So, on that root terminal we got ready, we'll simply run `watch -n0.1 ./serialcmd.sh`
+So, on that root terminal we got ready, we'll simply run `watch -n0.1 ./serialcmd.sh`.
+This will make the computer send the ctrl+c command every 100ms, which should be enough.

 You should see the USB UART leds blinking all the time, that's normal.

 Now we jump to the SSH shell on the phone and work from there

 ### Phone